-Some of these behaviors are illegal and those who are under treatment for paraphilic disorders have often encountered legal situations surrounding their behaviors.
+Some of these behaviours are illegal and those who are under treatment for paraphilic disorders have often encountered legal situations surrounding their behaviours.

 There is also a category called Other Specified Paraphilic Disorder to cover paraphilias not falling into the already named diagnoses,

-such as those involving dead people, urine, feces, enemas, and obscene phone calls.
+such as those involving dead people, urine, faeces, enemas, and obscene phone calls.

-Although many paraphilias seem foreign or extreme, they are easier to understand if one thinks of those behaviors that, in less extreme versions, are quite common.
+Although many paraphilias seem foreign or extreme, they are easier to understand if one thinks of those behaviours that, in less extreme versions, are quite common.

 having a partner "talk dirty" may be arousing for some people, but when talking dirty is the only way that sexual arousal or satisfaction can occur,

 Others want to be bitten or spanked, or become aroused by watching their partner.
 Viewing a nude person or watching sexually explicit videos can be arousing for most people.